openSUSE/scatool-container/README.md

 > [!NOTE]
-> All instructions assume you will be running the SCA Tool Container as a user SystemD process.
-If you do not intend to run it under SystemD, but only on an as-needed basis, skip to [How to Use the SCA Tool Container as Needed](#how-to-use-the-sca-tool-container-as-needed) below.
+> All instructions assume you will be running the SCA Tool Container as the **scawork** user with its user SystemD service.
+If you do not intend to run it as a service, but only on an as-needed basis, skip to [How to Use the SCA Tool Container as Needed](#how-to-use-the-sca-tool-container-as-needed) below.

 # How to Analyze Supportconfigs
 1. Run supportconfigs on the servers you wish to analyze